Residential Treatment

 • Borderline personality traits

-While our Intensive Treatment Units can serve youth with a wide variety of issues, our program is not appropriate for youth struggling with the following:
+While our residential service array can serve youth with a wide variety of issues, our programs are not appropriate for youth struggling with the following:

 • Pregnant youth